QuantEcon/lecture-source-py/source/rst/pandas.rst

 If you do get an error, then there are two likely causes

 #.
-You are not connected to the Internet --- hopefully, this isn't the case
+You are not connected to the Internet --- hopefully, this isn't the case.

 #.
-Your machine is accessing the Internet through a proxy server, and Python isn't aware of this
+Your machine is accessing the Internet through a proxy server, and Python isn't aware of this.

 In the second case, you can either